nk412/nk412.github.io/src/photoblog/greenland.md

 ::image:icyred.avif(Under the right light, the ice merges with the sky.)

-::image:fjordshore.avif(A solitary man stands on the shores of a very, very cold beach.)
+::bleed:fjordshore.avif(A solitary man stands on the shores of a very, very cold beach.)

 ::image:street.avif(A quiet street in Ilulissat, looking out to the sea.)
 Ilulissat is Greenlandic for _Icebergs_.
 Here, doing the dishes is never a chore.
 The view outside is never static, as giant icebergs drift slowly, constantly.